 HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION ABOUT YOU:

-PAIN DOCTOR may use and disclose health information about you to obtain payment for the treatment and services you receive from us.
+OPTIMAL may use and disclose health information about you to obtain payment for the treatment and services you receive from us.
 For example, we may send billing information to your insurance company or Medicare.
 We may also tell your insurance company about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.
-PAIN DOCTOR may send you a statement of your account if payment is due from you.
-PAIN DOCTOR uses family billing unless otherwise requested.
+OPTIMAL may send you a statement of your account if payment is due from you.
+OPTIMAL uses family billing unless otherwise requested.
 In family billing we send the guarantor (responsible party for payment) a monthly statement for charges for all patients under that guarantor’s account.

 We may disclose information to notify a family member or other person responsible for your care about your condition, status, and location.

 Through OPTIMAL’s organized health care arrangements, if you are admitted and unless you tell the facility otherwise, your name, location in the hospital, and your general condition (good, fair, etc.) may be included in a patient directory at the facility, which may make this information available to anyone who asks for you by name.
 We may also include your religious affiliation and disclose that to a member of the clergy.

 We may use and disclose health information to contact you for an appointment reminder, to tell you about health-related services or recommend possible treatment options or alternatives that may be of interest to you.

 Subject to certain requirements, we may use or disclose health information about you without your prior authorization for other reasons, including: